 Preventing injection attacks comes down to a few simple concepts, and most of those break down to two key terms: validate and parameterize.

 Since SQL attacks are all about using input areas to run less-than-wholesome queries and commands, a safe product will define rules that prevent attackers from monkeying around.
-As CA Veracode's cheat sheet says, input should be validated against rules for length, type and syntax, as well as business-specific rules.
+As Veracode's SQL Injection cheat sheet says, input should be validated against rules for length, type and syntax, as well as business-specific rules.

 Even at a high level, this makes sense.
 The "safe product" in our example is basically stopping an injection attack by preventing the sort of input that causes that attack.
 If a site or app needs a user's email address, for instance, it's fair to assume the user won't need 1,000 (or more) characters to do it.